visualize-admin/electricity-prices-switzerland/README.md

 ## Http Proxy

 On CloudFoundry, an HTTP proxy is used for external requests.
 This is for example used to fetch the gitlab content.
+The proxy is configured via the `./configure-proxy.js` script that is required in the `package.json` start command.
+It uses the `HTTP_PROXY` environment variable

-For some of the server requests (SAML requests), we must _not_ use this proxy.
+- For some of the server requests (SAML requests), we must _not_ use this proxy, and the agent is configured there manually.

-This is why the normal behavior of global-agent to automatically use the proxy, has been deactivated through the use of the env variable GLOBAL_AGENT_FORCE_GLOBAL_AGENT=false.

-For external requests that should use the proxy, we can use `https.globalAgent`.
-Then global-agent uses the proxy.
+- For external requests that should use the proxy, we can use `https.globalAgent`.

 ```
 const https = require('https')